tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Reusable elements or collections of elements.
 Always use the description property of the component to describe its function.

-You can use *bulk rename* to rename multiple co
+You can use *bulk rename* to rename multiple similar components.

 When component is copied, an instance is created.
 All changes in main component is immediately visible in all its instances